cloudjai/near-me/README.md

-### NearMe (WIP)
+# NearMe

-> an app designed to ease your travel needs to find what is near "you", at any given time and place!
+> an app to simplify your travel needs, assisting to find all hotels, restaurants, and attractions "near you"!

->
-> created with the inspiration of javascript mastery's api course.
+## table of contents:
+- general information
+- screenshots
+- technologies
+- setup
+- features (current & future)
+- inspiration